-- A school may run up to 3 candidates available ballot positions, not including Governor. - This 3 office limit SHALL NOT include Governor or officers in the Press Corps, Lobbyist component, and Supreme Court. - A school may nominate up to 3 candidates for Engrossing Clerk, Clerk, and Sergeant at Arms.
+- A school may run up to 3 candidates for available ballot positions, not including Governor. - This 3 office limit SHALL NOT include Governor or officers in the Press Corps, Lobbyist component, and Supreme Court. - A school may nominate up to 3 candidates for Engrossing Clerk & Clerk.
 These nominees will write an essay to qualify for an office. - Should there be offices sought by no candidate, students to fill those positions shall be appointed by the YMCA Center for Civic Engagement.